Thank you for stopping by to read Skipping Church on Mother’s Day. This post may contain affiliate links.

 Every day I look at Facebook’s “On This Day” app to see what I was up to exactly one year before.
 My posts seem to split into my own specific version of B.C./A.D.: B.B. which is “Before Baby” when I read my posts and think “dear goodness, could I have created more boring and shallow status updates if I had tried?!”
-And then comes A.B., or “After Baby” when the majority of my posts have become adorable baby/kid pictures, “listen to what she said today!” posts, and the random mommy rant.
+And then comes A.B., or “After Baby” when the 99% of my posts are baby/kid pictures, “listen to what she said today!” posts, and the random mommy rant.
 Can anyone relate?

 “On This Day” can be so fun and a great way to reminisce.
-Except when it brings up painful memories.
+Except when it brings up bad memories.

 Take today for example… on this day last year I had shared a post from The Time-Warp Wife entitled An open letter to pastors (A non-mom speaks about Mother’s Day), a wonderful piece on how churches can celebrate and lift up all women on Mother’s Day.
 I just loved the post.
 It was illuminating for me and helped me to begin sorting out my own embattled feelings about Mother’s Day.